openscope/openscope/documentation/airport-guides/loww.md

 ##### LZIB - Bratislava M. R. Stefanik
 Bratislava Airport is the main international airport in Slovakia, and serves the capital Bratislava.
 The Airport first opened in 1951 and now serves as a hub for Ryanair and Smartwings Slovakia.

-Aircraft departing the airport westbound often cross through airspace controlled by Wien Radar.
-This is the case for many flights going to the UK, Spain or France.
+Aircraft departing the airport westbound cross through airspace controlled by Wien Radar.
+This is the case for some flights going to the UK, Spain or France.

 Runway 04/22, 2900m (9515ft), Concrete
 Runway 13/31, 3190m (10466ft), Concrete